irods-contrib/irods-rest/README.md

 ```

 So those need to be updated on your installation.
 The compute checksum allows a checksum to be computed on the iRODS server after a file is uploaded, the ssl negotiation policy is used to configure the underlying jargon configuration for ssl negotiation in the same manner that it is set in the irods_environment.json file for icommands.

+#### Docker deploy #60

+A currently 'experimental' Docker deploy option was added.
+This involves a Dockerfile added to the project, along with a 'runit.sh' as the endpoint.
+The Docker image is alpine:tomcat8.
+The image mounts the /etc/irods-ext/irods-rest.properties from the host system, as well as an optional cert directory that will cause the import of an SSL cert if you are working with self signed certs.
+See the Docker.md file for Docker instructions.
+Please give that a whirl and report results and thoughts.